Free Gradebook Template

 Applying Weighting to Different Assignment Types

 Teachers may sometimes want to make different types of assignments worth a certain percentage of the final grade, such as Homework=30%, Exams=50%, and Attendance=20%.
-The file gradebook_points_weighted.xls is a fairly new version created for this purpose.
+The file gradebook_points_weighted.xlsx has been designed for this purpose.